yammik/sandbocss/README.md

 - [styled-components](https://github.com/styled-components/styled-components) : the component that takes a defined style and applies it to the element
 - [html-screen-capture-js](https://github.com/html-screen-capture-js/html-screen-capture-js) : for saving displayed output image; feature coming soon

+### Future works
+- hover over a property to display explanation or link?